raiden-network/raiden/docs/rest_api.rst

 Querying Events
 ===============

 Events are kept by the node.
-Once an event endpoint is queried the relevant events from either the beginning of time or the given block are returned.
-Events are returned in a sorted list with the most recent events on the top of the list.
+A normal user should only care about the events exposed for payments.
+Those events show if a payment failed or if it was successful.
+But at the moment we expose all of the events in the REST api mainly for debugging purposes.

 In Raiden we distinguish between two types of events: ``blockchain_events`` and ``raiden_events``.
 ``blockchain_events`` are events that are being emitted by the smart contracts.
 ``raiden_events`` are events happening in the Raiden node.

-For now, it's being used for debugging purpose.
+The payment events are a very small subset of ``raiden_events``.

 ..
 NOTE::
       All raiden event endpoints are for debugging only and might get removed in the future.
+They are placed under the ``_debug`` document in the REST URI.

-All events can be filtered down by providing the query string arguments ``from_block`` and/or ``to_block`` to only query events from a limited range of blocks.
+Blockchain events can be filtered down by providing the query string arguments ``from_block`` and/or ``to_block`` to only query events from a limited range of blocks.
 The block number argument needs to be in the range of 0 to UINT64_MAX.
 Any block number outside this range will be rejected.
+For ``raiden_events`` you can provide a ``limit`` and an ``offset`` number which would define the limit of results to return and the offset from which to return results respectively.

-.. http:get:: /api/(version)/events/network
+.. http:get:: /api/(version)/_debug/blockchain_events/network

    Query for token network creations.